PrinceJudah85/progress-tracker/README.md

 ### Project Description

 Progress Tracker is essentially a digital workout journal where you're able to store workout logs in a database and refer to them whenever you'd like.
 It can show you the progress you've made over the last couple weeks, months or years.
-A stopwatch is also included.
+A stopwatch feature has also been included.

 ## Feature List: